fractalide/fractalide/README.md

 * Keeping track of deployed component versions and dependencies is a nightmare in many microservice setups.
 Especially when rolling back.

 ## Solution
-* [Nix](http://nixos.org/nix) is a declarative lazy language.
-Nix will make the system reflect your system description exactly.
-Nix will become one of the next important polyglot languages, so you might as well man up and start [learning](https://nixcloud.io/tour/?id=1) it now.
+* [Nix](http://nixos.org/nix) is a declarative lazy language and will make the system reflect your system description exactly.
+Nix will become one of the next important languages in your polyglot toolbox, so you might as well man up and start learning it now with these fun [quizzes](https://nixcloud.io/tour/?id=1).
-* Each component is intelligent enough to automatically setup its own dependencies such as a silo'ed data persistence store.
+* Each service is intelligent enough to automatically setup its own dependencies such as a silo'ed data persistence store.
 They may also draw from the wealth of [crates.io](https://crates.io), allowing for non-trivial components to be built easily.
-* In other words, [Eelco Dolstra](http://nixos.org/~eelco/pubs/) the creator of Nix, has entirely solved this class of errors.

 ## Problem 4
 * Updating a single service in an entire cluster of nodes can be hard in many microservices setups.

 ## Solution
 * Atomic upgrading of distributed systems is supported.
-[Learn more](http://nixos.org/~eelco/pubs/atomic-hotswup2008-final.pdf).
+[Learn more](http://nixos.org/~eelco/pubs/atomic-hotswup2008-final.pdf)[pdf].

 ## Problem 5
 * Security and business interests rarely align these days.